-- Black’s Law Dictionary – this “bible” for lawyers defines legal terms and provides pronunciation (so you don’t look like a fool in class).
+- Black’s Law Dictionary is the “bible” for lawyers defines legal terms and provides pronunciation—so you don’t look like a fool in class.

-- Strunk & White Elements of Style – this classic manual on the basics of English usage can help you ace legal writing assignments and essays.
+- Strunk & White Elements of Style is the classic manual on the basics of English usage that can help you ace legal writing assignments and essays.

-- Law School Pre-Reading - Incoming and first-year law students may want to read up on issues surrounding law school such as how law school works, the fundamental workings of our legal system, the Socratic Method, and the law school experience in general.
+Incoming and first-year law students may want to read up on issues surrounding law school.
+You may want to read about how law school works, the fundamental workings of our legal system, the Socratic Method, and the law school experience in general.